Welcome to ReadyROWAN!

-- Wear multiple layers of thin clothing to stay warmer; you can easily remove layers to remain comfortable.
-Wear a hat; most body heat is lost through the top of the head.
-Cover your mouth with scarves to protect lungs from directly inhaling extremely cold air.
+- Wear a lot of layers of thin clothing to stay warmer.
+You can easily take off layers to stay comfortable.
+Wear a hat.
+Most body heat is lost through the top of the head.
+Cover your mouth with scarves to protect lungs from directly breathing in extremely cold air.

 - Watch for signs of hypothermia.
-These include uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness, and apparent exhaustion.
-If symptoms of hypothermia are detected, get the victim to a warm location, remove wet clothing, warm the center of the body first and give warm, non-alcoholic beverages if the victim is conscious.
-Get medical help as soon as possible.
+These include uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness and visible exhaustion.
+If you see these symptoms, get the person to a warm place.
+Take off wet clothing.
+Warm the center of the body first.
+Give the person warm, non-alcoholic drinks if he/she is conscious.
+Get medical help as soon as you can.

 - Drive only if it is absolutely necessary.
 See tips below.

-- If the pipes freeze, remove any insulation or layers of newspapers and wrap pipes in rags.
-Completely open all faucets and pour hot water over the pipes, starting where they were most exposed to the cold (or where the cold was most likely to penetrate).
+- If the pipes freeze, take off any insulation or layers of newspapers.
+Wrap pipes in rags.
+Completely open all faucets.
+Pour hot water over the pipes, starting where they were most open to the cold or where the cold was most likely to enter.

-- Maintain ventilation when using kerosene heaters to avoid build-up of toxic fumes.
-Refuel kerosene heaters outside and keep them at least three feet from flammable objects.
+- Keep the area aired when using kerosene heaters as to not build up toxic fumes.
+Refuel kerosene heaters outside.
+Keep them at least three feet from flammable objects.

-- Keep fire extinguishers on hand, and make sure your family knows how to use them.
+- Keep fire extinguishers on hand.
+Make sure your family knows how to use them.
 Know fire prevention rules.

 Driving in Winter Weather

-If you absolutely must travel, the North Carolina Highway Patrol recommends the following precautions:
+If you must travel, the North Carolina Highway Patrol gives the warnings below.

 - Leave plenty of room between you and other vehicles.

-- Bridges and overpasses accumulate ice first.
-Approach them with extreme caution and do not apply your brakes while on the bridge.
+- Bridges and overpasses collect ice first.
+Approach them with a lot of caution.
+Do not push your brakes while on the bridge.

-- If you do begin to slide, take your foot off the gas and turn the steering wheel IN THE DIRECTION OF THE SLIDE.
-Do NOT apply the brakes as that will cause further loss of control of the car.
+- If you do begin to slide, take your foot off the gas.
+Turn the steering wheel IN THE DIRECTION OF THE SLIDE.
+Do NOT push the brakes as that will cause further loss of control of the car.

-- Seek other shelter if your home loses power or heat during periods of extreme cold.
+- Go to the selected public shelter for your area, if your home loses power or heat during periods of extreme cold.

-- Protect yourself from frostbite and hypothermia by wearing warm, loose-fitting, lightweight clothing in several layers.
+- Protect yourself from frostbite and hypothermia by wearing warm, loose-fitting, lightweight clothing in many layers.
 Stay indoors, if possible.